History of the Bahamas: Colonial 20th century

 In 1911, there was a short-lived movement to make the Bahamas part of Canada.
 Although the movement enjoyed the support of many in Nassau and from the head of Sun Life, a Canadian insurance company, the movement failed.
-The failure of the movement was, in part, due to the British government's opposition to uniting a predominantly Black colony with a predominantly white country.
+The failure of the movement was, in part, due to the British government's opposition to uniting a predominantly black colony with a predominantly white country.

-In World War I organisations such as the Imperial Order of the Daughters of Empire and the Bahamas Red Cross Guild, began collecting money, food and clothing for soldiers and civilians in Europe.
+In World War I organisations such as the Imperial Order of the Daughters of Empire and the Bahamas Red Cross Guild began collecting money, food and clothing for soldiers and civilians in Europe.
 "The Gallant Thirty" Bahamians set out to join the British West Indies Regiment as early as 1915 and as many as 1,800 served in the armed forces of Canada, Britain and the United States.

 World War II

 Oakes Field, the Bahamas first airport, was opened in Nassau in January 1940.
-It was named after Harry Oakes, a millionaire who made a large contribution to its creation.
+It was named after Harry Oakes, a millionaire who made a large contribution.
 Prior to that, aviation in the Bahamas was largely carried out by seaplanes.

-The Duke of Windsor was installed as governor of the Bahamas, arriving at that post in August 1940 with his new Duchess.
+The Duke of Windsor was installed as governor of the Bahamas, arriving at that post in August 1940 with his new wife.
 They were appalled at the condition of Government House, but they "tried to make the best of a bad situation."
 He did not enjoy the position, and referred to the islands as "a third-class British colony".
 He opened the small local parliament on October 29, 1940, and they visited the 'Out Islands' that November, which caused some controversy because of on whose yacht they were cruising.
 The British Foreign Office strenuously objected when the Duke and Duchess planned to tour aboard a yacht belonging to a Swedish magnate, Axel Wenner-Gren, whom American intelligence wrongly believed to be a close friend of Luftwaffe commander Hermann Göring.
 The Duke was praised, however, for his efforts to combat poverty on the islands, although he was as contemptuous of the Bahamians as he was of most non-white peoples of the Empire.
 He was also praised for his resolution of civil unrest over low wages in Nassau in June 1942, when there was a "full-scale riot," even though he blamed the trouble on "mischief makers – communists" and "men of Central European Jewish descent, who had secured jobs as a pretext for obtaining a deferment of draft".
 The Duke resigned the post on 16 March 1945.